 Which Northern California cities have casinos?

 Of the nearly 70 tribal casinos in California, the majority are in the northern part of the state down to the Central Valley.
-Most of the state’s largest casinos are in Southern California, but you’ll find that in the north, you are never that far away from a casino, and perhaps several.
+Southern California casinos may be a bit larger, but you’ll find that in the north, you are never that far away from a casino, and perhaps several.

 There are a number of tribal casinos in the northernmost part of the state.
 For instance, many make the short drive from Oregon down to play at places like Lucky 7 Casino in Smith River or Elk Valley Casino in Crescent City.
 Meanwhile, you’ll also find tribal casinos in relatively close proximity to each of the largest Northern California cities.